ckormanyos/boost_math_test_qemu/README.md

 in QEMU.

-In each test case, the local static variable `qemu_standalone_result` is set to the self--invented, special key-value `0xF00DCAFE` to indicate test pass (fail sets the value to `0xFFFFFFFF`).
+In each test case, the local static variable `qemu_standalone_result` is set to the self-invented, special key-value `0xF00DCAFE` to indicate test-pass (fail sets the value to `0xFFFFFFFF`).
+The key-value `0xF00DCAFE` is explicitly checked by the Python-GDB script in order to provide a strong determination of test-pass.

 ## Building the Application